 Amongst the many amazing wedding venues in the Lake District there are some fabulous barn venues.
-Here's a selection of fantastic barn wedding venues I've had the pleasure to work at, each which has it's own unique character.
+Here's a selection of fantastic barn wedding venues I've had the pleasure to work at, each of which has its own unique character.
 I can highly recommend them all!

 Wedding ceremonies and receptions are held in The Hayloft of an original Lakeland barn which has been beautifully restored to the highest standards with traditional materials.
 The barn is bright and airy and combines rustic chic and with modern facilities.
 Exposed oak beams are offset by the natural stone walls.
-The Hayloft can cater for up to 130 people with the added benefit of having its own professional kitchen underneath the barn.
-The barn allows you to put your own style on your special day.
-Exclusive use of the venue includes two nights of accommodation in our bespoke country house set in the stunning landscape of the Lorton Valley.
+The Hayloft can cater for up to 130 people and has its own professional kitchen underneath the barn.
+Exclusive use of the venue includes two nights of accommodation in the main house set in the stunning landscape of the Lorton Valley.

 Three Hills Barn is a wedding venue at Park House Farm, Torpenhow on the North West edge of the Lake District.
 The beautiful 19th century threshing barn is set in a working farm surrounded by 300 acres of ring fenced farm land with access to woodlands and views of the Caldbeck Fells.
 The barn comfortably seats up to 150 people and benefits from toilets, a licensed bar, kitchen, parking, reception drinks lawn and gardens.
 The site also includes a quiet meadow with 'glamping' yurts for guests to stay in.